-Inside corners:
+■ Inside corners:

 The TNC calculates the intersection of the tool center paths at inside corners under radius compensation.
 From this point it then starts the next contour element.
-This prevents damage to the workpiece.
+This prevents damage to the workpiece at the inside corners.
 The permissible tool radius, therefore, is limited by the geometry of the programmed contour.